Financial-Times/g-deploy/README.md

     --project - Name of the project, defaults to current git repo (e.g. ft-interactive/some-story) --branch - Name of the branch you are deploying, defaults to current in git --tag - Tagged version to deploy
-    --dir - What to upload; defaults to ./dist/client --url-base - First component of the URL to upload to, defaults to 'v2'
+    --url-base - First component of the URL to upload to, defaults to 'v2'

   Other